 The results are in agreement with the findings of Elango and Nelson (2020) and Alagar et al. (2020), who also reported that neem and Indian almond supported only the egg stage of RSW when compared to the present study.

 The study also recorded 22 new host plants, indicating that the host range of RSW is expanding, with new reports emerging from different areas.
 The spread of the pest appears to be influenced by the transport of planting material containing various developmental stages of the pest, as well as human activity.
 Additionally, prevailing winds and favourable climatic conditions play a significant role in the pest's dispersal to new areas.
 Given that whiteflies can survive extreme weather conditions and have a high dispersal rate, effective management of this pest will require the adoption of an integrated pest management (IPM) strategy.

+What are the drawbacks of ur findings?